2theMAXtheStairFax/cobject/README.md

 | OSD 1st Page | 6 | SC | Low |
 | Beeper | 7 | SB | Mid-High |

+> [!WARNING]
+> Position refers to microsecond range (1000us - 2000us), NOT physical switch position.
+You can double check in the outputs tab and reversing the channel.
+If you do reverse a channel, check the model settings failsafe menu for default switch positions or else your radio will yap at you about switch postitions when switching models or powering on.

 ## Questions

 For build-specific questions (frame fit, receiver binding, launch procedures), reach out to 2theMAX the Stair Fax directly.